Home Management and Leadership Articles Mastering Task Prioritization in Management and Leadership 2

 10. Monitor Progress and Outcomes

-- Track the progress of prioritized tasks and evaluate their impact.
+Track the progress of tasks and evaluate outcomes to inform future prioritization.

 11. Focus on One Task at a Time